 The medical field has been growing and expanding with new technologies and more procedures becoming available.
-Cosmetic procedures to reduce weight, enlarge breasts or improve other aesthetics have become a routine phenomenon.
+Cosmetic procedures to reduce weight, enlarge breasts, or improve other aesthetics have become a routine phenomenon.
 Private stand-alone surgery centers have popped up across every major city in the United States; making elective surgeries a daily occurrence.
 Surgery, once a scary event, has become the “norm” and many people have full trust in surgeons to do multiple elective procedures for vanity.
 But are they failsafe?
-What if a routine surgery goes wrong?
+What do you do when a routine surgery goes wrong?

 Unfortunately, with the constant acceleration and innovation within the medical industry, errors with anesthesia have also become more common.
 Even in the most routine surgeries, if someone is under sedation and not monitored, their heart may stop or their breathing may stop.
 Failure to properly monitor a patient following even the most routine surgical procedure can result in permanent brain damage following routine surgery or even death.

 Before the surgery begins the doctor has you sign papers with tons of words in small print.
 That document is called a risk waiver.
 Does anyone read the entire waiver?
 The waiver includes information about what to do before going under, after-surgery care, the side-effects, possible risk, and an understanding disclosure of voluntary consent.
 But it doesn’t always really warn you about what may happen, particularly if the doctors fail to properly monitor the patient while under.